For Articles on Rafael Poliquit

-Cheered on in front of her home crowd.
-The popular dainty 4’11 runner took time off her training in Tuscany, Italy to give back to Milo and was cheered on by the people of Cebu every step of the way.
-Tabal really proved once more she is ‘The Peoples Champion’.
+She cheered on in front of her home crowd.
+The popular dainty 4’11 runner took time off her training in Tuscany, Italy, to give back to Milo and was cheered on Cebu’s the phoebe every step of the way.
+Tabal really proved once more she is ‘The Peoples Champion.’

 Tabal took the title in 2h58.01, 10 minutes shy of her Milo Record.
 But with the circumstances entirely understandable.
-2001 and 2005 Games Champion Cristabel Martes took silver in 3h04.20 and 2009 SEA Games Champion Jho-ann ‘Banayag’ Villarma took bronze in 3h11.26.
+2001 and 2005 Games Champion Christabel Martes took silver in 3h04.20, and 2009 SEA Games Champion Jho-ann ‘Banayag’ Villarma took bronze in 3h11.26.

 Tabal looking for a fifth title, Milo Marathon a few days from now, Women’s Review and

 Article by Andrew Pirie